monarch-initiative/mondo/docs/editors-guide/strategic-refinement.md

 ### Review and reassign superclasses to Orphaned terms

-1. review terms that will become orphaned when the grouping terms are obsoleted
+1. review terms that will become orphaned when the grouping classes are obsoleted
 2. assign a new parent to each term
 3. See [video here](https://drive.google.com/file/d/1Be2Uh3bi-ni8bUOTlhxn6YvD31bEsDgX/view) for more details
 4. Share the spreadsheet with another curator for review, if needed